 NBIM's access to the use of financial derivatives is regulated as part of the provisions on the management of the Government Pension Fund Global laid down by the Norwegian Ministry of Finance and available on their web site.
-Specifically, derivatives that are naturally related to real estate securities may be used.
-However, there was no use of derivatives in the composite in 2012.
+Specifically, derivatives that are naturally related to real estate investments may be used.
+However, the use of derivatives was limited in the composite in 2013.

 Regarding leverage, the Executive Board has specified that the debt ratio of the real estate portfolio shall not exceed 50%.
-At year-end, one of the real estate investments was levered.
-The amount was 16% of total real estate assets.
+At year-end, three of the real estate investments were levered.
+The debt ratio was 11% of total real estate assets at the end of 2013.
+The debt ratio is calculated as debt on gross asset value.
+Net leverage is calculated by comparing net exposure and actual market value (net asset value).
+Below, the net leverage in per cent of the composite's fair value is shown as a times series.
+A negative value means the composite is unlevered.
+The red dashed line indicates the average value within a year.